 Experience of Antiquity with help of an Archaeology of the Senses

-Besides the acquisition of new gear for the CoDArchLab (VR goggles, computers, 3D printer, books, RTI domes) a two-day symposium with the topic of "Digital methods for teaching and learning in Archaeology" was organised at the University of Cologne.
-In it, we communicated with experts in academic teaching, museums and distribution of archaeological knowledge about modern approaches in teaching.
-The topics included 3D visualisation, 3D printing, Archaeogaming and further interesting subjects.
-The results of this symposium was published in an open access publication in 2020.
+In addition to the procurement of new equipment for the CoDArchLab (comprising VR goggles, computers, 3D printers, books and RTI domes), a two-day symposium was organised at the University of Cologne.
+The subject of this symposium was “Digital methods for teaching and learning in Archaeology”, and it provided a forum for communication between experts in academic teaching, museums and the dissemination of archaeological knowledge regarding contemporary approaches to teaching.
+The subjects addressed included three-dimensional visualisation, three-dimensional printing, Archaeogaming, and other subjects of interest.
+The outcomes of this symposium were disseminated through an open-access publication in 2020.

 Supervisor of the Project: